-La Polfer Campania has executed a custodial order in prison, issued by the investigating judge of Napoli North at the request of the Aversa Prosecutor's Office, against the 46 year old administrator of a car sales company domiciled in Giugliano.
+The Campania railway police has executed a precautionary custody order in prison, issued by the investigating judge of Naples North at the request of the Aversa prosecutor's office, against the 46-year-old administrator of a car sales company domiciled in Giugliano.

 The man is being investigated for forgery of a public document by misleading public officials and aggravated fraud against the State, crimes committed in conjunction with other individuals who are being identified, with repeated conduct carried out between 2020 and 2022.